Lefschetz decompositions of Kudla-Millson theta functions: Introduction

 Orthogonal Shimura varieties provide a large family of varieties of geometric interest.
 Among them there are modular and Shimura curves, Hilbert modular surfaces, Siegel~$3$-folds, and moduli spaces of compact hyperkähler manifolds.

 Every orthogonal Shimura variety~$X$ comes with a large supply of algebraic cycles, given by embedded orthogonal Shimura subvarieties of smaller dimension.
-By celebrated work of Kudla--Millson, the cohomology classes of such special cycles are related to Siegel modular forms via the geometric theta correspondence, see e.g.~\cite{kudlamillson-intersection}.
-It can be realized by an integral kernel, the so-called \emph{Kudla--Millson theta function}~$\KMtheta{\genus}$ of genus~$g$.
+By celebrated work of Kudla--Millson, the cohomology classes of such special cycles are related to Siegel modular forms via the geometric theta correspondence, see e.g.~\cite{kudlamillson-intersection} for an overview in greater generality.
+This correspondence can be realized by an integral kernel, the so-called \emph{Kudla--Millson theta function}~$\KMtheta{\genus}$ of genus~$g$.
 It is a (non-holomorphic) Siegel modular form of genus~$g$ taking values in the space of closed differential~$(g,g)$-forms on~$X$.
 Its cohomology class~$[\KMtheta{\genus}]$ is a holomorphic Siegel modular form whose Fourier coefficients are the fundamental classes of codimension~$g$ special cycles on~$X$, generalizing the generating series of intersection numbers of Hirzebruch--Zagier divisors on Hilbert modular surfaces studied by Hirzebruch and Zagier in~\cite{hirzebruch-zagier}.

 Although~$X$ may be non-compact, the cohomology group~$H^{2\genus}(X)$ admits a \emph{Lefschetz decomposition} for small~$g$.
 Also the space of Siegel modular forms of large weight admits a natural decomposition, the \emph{modular decomposition}.
 It splits as a direct sum of subspaces given by cusp forms, Siegel Eisenstein series, and Klingen Eisenstein series.